 Unless exempt, you must meet the financial requirement for spouse visas in the form of a minimum income threshold.
 For a partner applying under Appendix FM, without dependent children, the threshold is a gross annual income of at least £18,600.

 If you are applying with a dependent child, you must prove an additional £3,800 for the first child, together with an increase of £2,400 for each additional child.
-This additional financial requirement for a spouse visa applies where the child is not a British citizen, an EEA national or permanently settled in the UK.
+This additional financial requirement for a spouse visa applies where the child is not a British or Irish citizen, does not have pre-settled status or is not permanently settled in the UK.

 In practice, there are a number of ways you can meet the financial requirement for a spouse visa, for example: